MacArthur Park: Crime

 The area surrounding MacArthur Park, one of the poorest areas of Los Angeles, has widely reported crime rates.
 Considered to be MS-13 territory, many poorer locals of the area, especially those doing illicit business in the park, are forced to pay a "tax" to the gang in exchange for being left alone.
 In 2021, multiple attacks on transgender sex workers in the park led to increased police presence and were widely reported.
-These attacks have continued in the wider Macarthur Park neighborhood and were reported as recently as April 2025.
+These attacks have continued in the wider MacArthur Park neighborhood and were reported as recently as April 2025.

 ICE and Customs agents in July 2025

-On July 7, 2025, ICE and Customs agents descended on MacArthur Park with US 1-18th Cavalry providing mounted mobile security and Joint Force Land Component Command (JFLCC) to support ICE and CBP, in a security operation codenamed Operation Excalibur, prompting a visit to the park by LA mayor Karen Bass.
+On July 7, 2025, ICE and Customs agents descended on MacArthur Park with US 1-18th Cavalry providing mounted mobile security and Joint Force Land Component Command (JFLCC) to support ICE and CBP, in a security operation codenamed Operation Excalibur, prompting a visit to the park by Los Angeles mayor Karen Bass.
 During her visit, an Assistant Chief Border Patrol Agent connected her with Border Patrol Sector Chief Greg Bovino on the phone who was leading enforcement efforts in Los Angeles at the time.
 He later posted on social media that this would not be the last time immigration agents would be at the park.
 Roughly 90 Guardsmen joined the federal agencies in a "show of force" at a largely empty park for an hour before leaving.
 Defense officials stated it was not a military operation, but acknowledged the size and scope could make it look like one to the public.
+Some agents pointed weapons at journalists and other observers.